alexandradecarvalho/programming-fundamentals/practical-classes/lab08/README.md

 For exercise 2, the **[pg3333.txt](https://github.com/alexandradecarvalho/programming-fundamentals/blob/main/practical-classes/lab08/pg3333.txt)** file was downloaded from the Gutenberg Program and then used.
+For exercise 3, it was needed the already provided [**telefone.py**](https://github.com/alexandradecarvalho/programming-fundamentals/blob/main/practical-classes/lab08/telefone.py) file.